Data Collaboration Analysis with Orthonormal Basis Selection and Alignment: Empirics on Anchor Construction

 On AMES, the one-way ANOVA reveals a similar pattern (Table~\ref{tab:anova-ames}).
 Under \textbf{SameSpan-Orth} with synthetic Uniform anchors, ODC again appears insensitive to $a$ ($p=0.40$ and $0.66$ for ROC-AUC and PR-AUC, $f\leq 0.09$), while Imakura-DC and Kawakami-DC show strong statistical dependence on $a$ with large effect sizes (e.g., for Uniform ROC-AUC, $f\approx 0.83$ for Imakura-DC and $1.37$ for Kawakami-DC).
 The same trend holds for PubChem anchors: ODC has at most a small effect of $a$ (e.g., PR-AUC $p=0.017$, $f=0.16$), whereas Imakura-DC and Kawakami-DC exhibit medium-to-large effects ($f\approx 0.39$--$0.76$).
 Under \textbf{DiffSpan-Orth}, $H_{0,\text{size}}$ is overwhelmingly rejected for all three methods and both anchor sources, with very large Cohen's $f$ values ($f\gtrsim 0.95$ and often $>1.5$), reflecting the substantial improvements in ROC-AUC and PR-AUC as $a$ grows from $512$ to $4096$ (Table~\ref{tab:anchor-ames}).
 Overall, anchor size is practically negligible for ODC in the well-specified setting, but it can matter substantially for Imakura-DC and Kawakami-DC and for \emph{all} methods under span mismatch.

 To isolate the effect of anchor \emph{source} on AMES, Table~\ref{tab:anova-anchor-source} reports two-way ANOVA results for the main effect of anchor source (Uniform vs.\ PubChem), controlling for $a$.
 Under \textbf{SameSpan-Orth}, ODC does not distinguish between Uniform and PubChem anchors (ROC-AUC: $p=0.87$, $f=0.01$; PR-AUC: $p=0.53$, $f=0.02$), whereas Imakura-DC and Kawakami-DC show statistically significant but small-to-moderate effects ($f\approx 0.33$--$0.46$), corresponding to absolute differences of roughly $1$--$1.5$ percentage points between the two anchor distributions.
 Under \textbf{DiffSpan-Orth}, the anchor source has an extremely large impact for all three methods: for ROC-AUC and PR-AUC the null $H_{0,\text{source}}$ is rejected with $F$-statistics on the order of $10^4$ and Cohen's $f$ between $4.8$ and $8.9$, consistent with the $\approx 13$--$20$ point gains observed when replacing a synthetic Uniform anchor with a domain-matched PubChem anchor.
-Among the three DC schemes, ODC consistently enjoys the largest absolute improvements from using PubChem (around $18$--$20$ points in ROC-AUC and PR-AUC), while also being the most robust to anchor size when the span assumptions are satisfied.
+Among the three DC schemes, ODC consistently achieves the largest absolute improvements with PubChem (around $18$--$20$ points in ROC-AUC and PR-AUC), and is also the most robust to anchor size when the span assumptions are satisfied.

 \paragraph{Privacy considerations} Across all experiments, anchor construction does not alter the formal privacy guarantees of DC.
 The anchor dataset $\matr{A}$ is either synthetic or drawn from public unlabeled data, and only its projections $\matr{A}\matr{F}_i$ and the user-side representations $\tilde{\matr{X}}_i = \matr{X}_i\matr{F}_i$ participate in the collaboration protocol.
 As a result, the threat surfaces analyzed in \S~\ref{subsection: DCprivacy} (e.g., collusion and reconstruction attacks) remain governed by the secret bases $\matr{F}_i$ and the latent dimension~$\ell$, rather than by the particular sampling distribution or size of $\matr{A}$.
-The anchor ablations in this section therefore show that anchor design is a powerful knob for improving utility in difficult span-mismatched settings—especially for ODC—without introducing additional privacy risks.
+The anchor ablations in this section, therefore, show that anchor design is a powerful knob for improving utility in difficult span-mismatched settings—especially for ODC—without introducing additional privacy risks.